shoviper/ChobShop/README.md

 # ChobShop
-An pc online colths shopping app developed by using Python as a main programming language.
+A colthes shopping app developed by using Python as a main programming language.
+Including ZODB as database.